Al3za/Blog_NextJs/README.md

 ## NextJs blog

-Creating a Blog app with Next.js and Typescript.
-The use `cache` and `revalidation` on demand.
+Creating a Blog app with Next.js and Typescript with `cache` and `revalidation` on demand.